boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 ### Color types

-**Gradient:** You can customize the cell background color of the grid columns using the gradient based conditional formatting.
+**Gradient:** You can customize the cell background color of the grid columns using gradient-based conditional formatting.
 This is the default mode.

 **Rule based:** This allows you to customize the cell color and the text style of the grid columns.